 Served as the general manager of the Bluefield Baseball Club, Inc. for 37 years.
 Before the arrival of the Orioles in 1957, he was the General Manager for teams of the Red Sox and Braves organizations.
 Over the years, he assumed the majority of the responsibilities associated with baseball operations, including running the front office, overseeing the concessions and assisting with field maintenance.
 When player contracts were handled locally, Fanning helped sign major league all-star Boog Powell to his first professional baseball contract.

-Born in Jonesborough, Tennessee, Dale started his professional umpire career in the Appalachian League.
+Born in Jonesborough, Tenn., Dale started his professional umpire career in the Appalachian League.
 Dale worked 25 years as an MLB umpire from 1974 until 1999.
 He umpired two World Series and three MLB All-Star games.
 He also worked numerous MLB playoffs and league championships.
 In addition, Dale served 3 terms in TN House of Representatives and is an Army Veteran.
 Each year, a top-rated umpire in the Appalachian league receives the Dale Ford Umpire Award.

 Played for Bluefield in 1967.
 Won 4 gold gloves, was a 6-time MLB All-Star and won the Silver Slugger Award in 1981, when he led the AL in HR.
 Played in 2008 MLB games with 1833 hits, 1033 runs, 320 2B, 47 3B, 224 HR & 104 SB.
 Finished his career with a .266 BA, .424 OBP, 125+ OPS & an 8.3 WAR, the best in AL history.
 In 1973, led all 2B in fielding % at a .9947 with five errors, 509 assists, 431 putouts & 130 double plays turned and started all 162 games.
 Grich led the AL in 1973-75 in assists, putouts & DP's turned.
 Member of both the Angels and Baltimore Orioles Hall of Fame.